HStokbro/Commercetools-CustomUI/README.md

 It's a Single Page App built with React (hooks), npm & GraphQL.

-All CommerceTools components and ui components are built in React, so it is not possible to switch to Vue for instance.
+All Commercetools components and ui components are built in React, so it is not possible to switch to Vue for instance.

 You get this out of the box:
-- A way to embed custom functionality inside CommerceTools Merchant Center
+- A way to embed custom functionality inside Commercetools Merchant Center
 - Single Sign On to merchant center
 - UI Component building blocks for everything you see in Merchant Center
 - Events for things like notifications
 - Menu setup & routing
 - Price format handling
-- GraphQL client
+- GraphQL client setup.
 - Internalization
 - Jest test setup
 - etc.

 ## Custom application with enhancements

-This code is built on top of that CommerceTools template, but with a lot of enhancements:
+This code is built on top of that Commercetools template, but with a lot of enhancements:

 Enhancements:
 - Linting setup